-Driving in Hong Kong will be a little easier for you as they drive on the left hand side of the road.
-You will also be helped by the road signs that are predominantly displayed in both English and Cantonese.
+Hong Kong was a British territory until 1997, which means many aspects of day to day life there is similar to that in the UK.
+Driving in Hong Kong will be not present too much of a learning curve, because they too drive on the left hand side of the road, plus road signs are predominantly displayed in both English and Cantonese.

 Getting your Hong Kong Driving Licence

 You cannot drive in Hong Kong using your UK driving licence or even using an international driving permit, instead you need to obtain a local driving licence.
-Thanks to your UK driving licence, you can easily get a 3 months temporary licence without having to take a driving test.
+With a UK driving licence, however, it’s possible to obtain a 3 month temporary licence without having to take a driving test.

 If you’re planning on living in Hong Kong for more than 3 months you’ll need to get a yearlong driving licence.
 To obtain this you will need to register for one at the Hong Kong Licensing Office using a TD63A form.
 You will need to meet the following requirements: